Chafee Education and Training Grant (Chafee ETG) Program

 - Maintain satisfactory academic progress (as determined by the postsecondary institution)

-The maximum award under this program is $3,000 per academic year.
-However, no award may exceed your cost of attendance minus any other financial aid you receive.
+The maximum award under this program for the 2021-22 year is $6,000.
+No award may exceed your cost of attendance minus any other financial aid you receive.
+Please note that the maximum award amount is subject to change due to Federal Grant levels.

-- Download and complete the Pennsylvania Chafee Education and Training Grant Program Application (PDF).
+- Download and complete the Pennsylvania Chafee ETG Application (PDF).

 - Mail your completed application to: